ueewbdy93/wedding-screen/README.md

 - Compress images to a reasonable size.
 There are lots of tools can do that (ex: https://tinypng.com/).
 - Use the production build for front-end.
 See [React document](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build) for more detailed information.
-- It's recommand to use 4G since the WiFi offered by the wedding venue may be slow.
+- It's recommend to use 4G since the WiFi offered by the wedding venue may be slow.

 # How to develop